-For more information about migrating to Confluent Server, see Migrate to Confluent Server.
+For more information about migrating to Confluent Server, see Migrate Confluent Platform to Confluent Server.

 To upgrade Confluent Platform to a newer version, check the Upgrade Confluent Platform documentation.

-For the supported versions and interoperability of Confluent Platform and its components, see Supported Versions and Interoperability.
+For the full list of supported versions and interoperability of Confluent Platform and its components, see Supported Versions and Interoperability for Confluent Platform.